 In earlier times, when there were no contract bonds, contractors would often default on their contractual obligations.
 Sometimes a contractor refused to complete the project at all.
 It could be because the contractor forgot to factor in the real cost of the project or because it encountered a problem that made it impossible to complete the project as required.
 Such defaults and abandoning of projects resulted in financial losses to project owners.
 To overcome these problems, contract bonds were developed.
 Now such bonds have developed into well-laid plans.
 These bonds are now a part of all construction projects involving contractors.
 In fact, it is mandatory and required under the California laws.
-There are different types of construction bonds including a bid bond.

 Why Do Project Owners Require Bid Bonds from Contractors?